 The Council accounts for its software as intangible assets, to the extent that the software is not an integral part of a particular IT system and accounted for as part of the hardware item of Property, Plant and Equipment.
-The intangible assets are purchased licenses.
+The intangible assets are purchased software and licenses.
 The software is given a finite useful life, based on assessments of the period that the software is expected to be of use to the Council.
-The software is Answerlink 3g and its expected useful life is 7 years.